What is Telematics? Everything You Need to Know

 Passive and Active Telematics

-- Passive telematics systems gather data and store it locally on the device in the vehicle.
-To access that data, the driver or fleet manager has to remove the device from the vehicle and upload the data from it to a server.
+• Passive telematics systems gather data and store it locally on the device in the vehicle.
+To access that data, the driver or fleet manager has to remove the telematics device from the vehicle and upload the data from it to a server.

-- Active telematics systems utilize the cloud or M2M technology to directly communicate their data to a central server.
-This allows the fleet manager to track vehicles and driver performance in real time.
+• Active telematics systems utilize the cloud or M2M technology to communicate their data directly to a central server.
+This allows the fleet manager to track vehicle and driver performance in real time.

 Passive telematics systems are generally more cost-effective in the short term.
 However, they incur more costs in the long term.
-Time spent manually uploading data is time that could be spent more efficiently elsewhere.
+Time spent manually uploading data could be spent more efficiently elsewhere.

 Plus, time-sensitive data, like the exact location of a given vehicle, is only available with active telematics.
 This information allows you to provide top-notch customer service and have confidence in your fleet’s security.
 It’s a benefit of telematics you won’t want to miss.